Australia PR

 If your EOI meets the criteria and there are available places, you will be invited to lodge a formal application for permanent residency.

-Step 6: Lodge a complete Australia PR application with all supporting documents.
+Step 6: Submit all important documents & complete Australia PR application

 Submit your application along with all necessary documents such as identity proof, skills assessment results, English test scores, and health and character certificates.